open-horizon/examples/edge/services/helloworld/CreateService.md

   hzn agreement list
   ```

-13. Once the agreement is made, list the docker container edge service that has been started as a result:
+13. After the agreement is made, list the docker container edge service that has been started as a result:

   ```bash
   sudo docker ps